squidfunk/mkdocs-material/docs/index.md

 ## Build beautiful documentation

 Material is a theme for [MkDocs][1], an excellent static site generator geared towards project documentation.
-It is built using Google's [material design][2] guidelines, full responsive, optimized for touch and pointer devices as well as all sorts of screen sizes.
+It is built using Google's [Material Design][2] guidelines, fully responsive and optimized for touch and pointer devices.

-Material is very lightweight – it is built from scratch using Javascript and CSS that weighs less than 30kb (minified, gzipped and excluding Google Fonts and Analytics).
+Material is very lightweight – it is built from scratch using Javascript and CSS that weighs approximately 30kb (minified, gzipped and excluding Google Fonts and Analytics).
 Yet, it is highly customizable and degrades gracefully in older browsers.

   [1]: http://www.mkdocs.org
   [2]: https://www.google.com/design/spec/material-design